-US index futures are trading lower (down 0.3%-0.4%), as we write, as Trump issues executive orders on Chinese apps.
-Trend on SGX Nifty hinting at a ‘-ve opening’ for the index in India.
-Most of the Asian markets are trading in red during early morning trade, as U.S.-China tensions continued to heat up.
+US index futures are trading in green (upto 0.4%), as we write, after a positive performance at Wall Street yesterday.
+Trend on SGX Nifty hinting at a +ve opening for the index in India.
+Most of the Asian markets are trading in green during the early morning trade, following the positive global cues.

 Yesterday, Nifty opened down by -120 points and traded with a negative bias for the trading session.
 Buying was in HealthCare stocks.
 Selling was in Automobile, Cement, Chemicals, Construction, Energy, Fertilizers, Financials, IT, Metals and Pharma stocks.

 IndiaVix spiked up to close at 23.51 levels.
 USDINR spot continues to consolidate with a positive bias for last many trading sessions.
 At higher levels the first hurdle is around 74.5 levels.
 BankNifty continues to trade with a negative bias.